 Theft crimes, such as embezzlement, are often considered white-collar crimes.
-Just people there is not a physical injury; it would be a mistake to assume a judge will go lightly on someone convicted of a financial crime.
+Although there is no physical injury, it would be a mistake to assume a judge will go lightly on someone convicted of a financial crime.

 Financial Crimes and Their Penalties

 Embezzlement is property theft and is considered to be a white-collar crime.
 It can be charged as a felony or misdemeanor.
-A charge occurs when a person, who has been entrusted to manage or keep track of someone else’s money or property, allegedly steals all or part of that money or property for their own personal gain.
+A charge occurs when someone entrusted to manage or keep track of someone else’s money or property allegedly steals all or part of that money or property for their own personal gain.
 The key element to the offense is that the person had legal access to the money or property, but not legal ownership.
-The “position of trust” element embezzlement charges different than stealing.
-The most common example of embezzlement is a cashier being accused of taking money from the till.
+The “position of trust” element of embezzlement charges differs from stealing.
+The most common example of embezzlement is a cashier accused of taking money from the till.
 However, there are many other ways to commit embezzlement, such as a public official taking money entrusted to them by virtue of their job, an employee taking the property or inventory of an employer, a corporate employee diverting an employer’s assets, or the banker diverting a deposit or transfer of funds.
 The defenses for embezzlement charges are complex; however, a savvy embezzlement lawyer can craft a winning defense.

-Your best defense when charged or accused of embezzlement is to work with an experienced, aggressive, and effective Michigan embezzlement defense attorney.
-We can help you understand the possible penalties and come up with a plan to avoid jail.
+When charged or accused of embezzlement, your best defense is to work with an experienced, aggressive, and effective Michigan embezzlement defense attorney.
+We can help you understand the possible penalties and devise a plan to avoid jail.

 The Possible Penalties for Embezzlement

-Money or property worth less than $200: the possible penalty is a fine up to $500, or up to three times the value of the property embezzled; up to 93 days in jail or both.
-If the embezzlement occurred from a no-profit corporation or charity, or the person has one or more prior theft-related convictions, then penalties are increased to a fine of up to $2000, or three times the amount embezzled whichever is greater; up to 1 year in jail; or both.
+- Money or property worth less than $200: the possible penalty is a fine up to $500, up to three times the property’s value embezzled, up to 93 days in jail, or both.
+If the embezzlement occurred from a no-profit corporation or charity, or the person has one or more prior theft-related convictions, penalties are increased to a fine of up to $2000, or three times the amount embezzled whichever is greater, up to one (1) year in jail, or both.

-Money or property worth more than $200, but less than $1000: the possible fine is up to $2000, or three times the value of the property; up to one year in jail; or both.
-If there the embezzlement occurred from a non-profit or charity, or there are one or more prior convictions, penalties increase to a fine of $10,000, or three times the amount embezzled whichever is greater; up to five years in prison; or both.
+- Money or property worth more than $200 but less than $1000: the possible fine is up to $2000, or three times the value of the property, up to one year in jail, or both.
+If the embezzlement occurred from a nonprofit or charity, or there are one or more prior convictions, penalties increase to a fine of $10,000, or three times the amount embezzled, whichever is greater, up to five years in prison, or both.